ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 the TAM sends an Update message containing SUIT Manifests with command sequences to do the relevant installs, updates, or deletes.

-If a Success or Error message is received, the TAM also validates that the nonce in any SUIT Report matches the token sent in the Update message, and drops the message if it does not match.
+If a Success or Error message is received containing one or more SUIT Reports, the TAM also validates that the nonce in any SUIT Report matches the token sent in the Update message, and drops the message if it does not match.
 Otherwise, the TAM handles the update in any implementation specific way, such as updating any locally cached information about the state of the TEEP Agent, or logging the results.

-If an Error message is received, the TAM can handle it in any implementation specific way, but {{error-message-def}} provides recommendations for such handling.
+If any other Error message is received, the TAM can handle it in any implementation specific way, but {{error-message-def}} provides recommendations for such handling.

 ## TEEP Agent Behavior {#agent}